Compare policies and quotes from 30+ health funds.

 Hospital cover for specific requirements or life stages

 This chart can be used to give you an idea of what tier of hospital cover is ideal for specific ages, events or medical needs.
-Keep in mind this is a rough guide and it is always wise to research any policy you are interested in thoroughly to ensure you are covered.
+Keep in mind that this is a rough guide, and it's always a good idea to research any policy you are interested in to ensure that you are adequately covered for the things that are important to you.

 Questions to ask before buying hospital cover

-Before signing on the dotted line, be sure to clarify these details with the health fund by either checking the policy summary (available on most provider's websites) or by contacting the insurer directly:
+Before signing on the dotted line, be sure to clarify these details with the health fund by either checking the policy summary (available on most fund's websites) or by contacting the fund directly:

 - Are any treatments restricted to public hospital benefits or excluded completely?